naxelauk/abcgames-code-of-conduct/code_of_conduct.md

 - Excessive swearing
 - Unwelcome sexual attention or advances
 - Unwelcome physical contact
-- Sustained disruption games, such as caused by excessive noise ~~- Other conduct that is inappropriate for a professional audience including people of many different backgrounds~~
+- Sustained disruption
+~~- Other conduct that is inappropriate for a professional audience including people of many different backgrounds~~ *ToDo: Reword this*

-*Several items above are struck out because they did not seem appropriate for our community.* We **do** allow sexual language and imagery so long as it is appropriate and the recipients consent to it.
+*Several items above are struck out because they did not seem appropriate for our community.
+They will be entirely removed in a future version*

-It should be noted that physical contact or sexual attention is allowable behaviour but only when not unwelcome.
-If there is any doubt then you should determine this first.

-It should be noted that in the middle of a game people cannot easily walk away so attendees should err on the side of caution.

 Participants asked to stop any inappropriate behaviour are expected to comply immediately.